 Both the beaker and 750ml extra-large shredder have lids, so if you want to store your sauces and pastes in the fridge, you can put the whole thing straight in.

 The accessories are also easily released using a simple click-mechanism, after which they can be washed, dried, and locked back in safely.
-The accessories (except the lids) are dishwasher safe.
-Happy days.

 Power